umbraco/UmbracoDocs/10/umbraco-cms/reference/management/models/contenttype.md

 ### .Id

-Gets the unique `ContentType` Id as an `Int`, this ID is based on a Database identity field.
-It's not safe for code referencing across different instances, use Key instead.
+Gets the unique `ContentType` Id as an `Int`.
+The ID, derived from a database identity field, isn't safe for code references as they are moved across instances.
+Therefore it's recommended to use `Key` instead.

 ### .Key